hkotek/hkotek.com/_posts/2022-11-21-altac-informational-interview-questions.md

 * Do you have advice for negotiating a first offer?
 * Are there deal breakers for you in negotiations?

-A useful conversation ender: do you know anyone else [with relevant skills, title, background, etc.] who you could connect me with?
+**A useful conversation ender**: do you know anyone else [with relevant skills, title, background, etc.] who you could connect me with?

 ## What should I *not* ask